Table of Contents

 Just remember one golden rule, things should be similar as per the papers you’re submitting.

-What papers should I provide?
+What financial sponsorship documents should I provide?

 If you are self-sponsoring the trip